Approved courses and education providers

 - approved courses on the Department of Education, Skills and Employment myskills website

-- approved education providers on the Department of Education, Skills and Employment's website.
+- approved course providers on the Department of Education, Skills and Employment website.

 If you’re applying for ABSTUDY different criteria may apply.